bobkocisko/libgui/README.md

 #Limitations

 * Single threaded.
 All access to the library from multiple threads must be manually synchronized.
+* This library is a work in progress.
+Priority of improvements depends on the needs that drive the current projects that use this library.
+Currently, for example, there has not been a need to implement a TextBox control and so that is missing.
+Also, no text input logic processing, such as a space bar or the enter key has yet been taken into consideration because it hasn't been needed.
+Eventually it is expected that these limitations will be overcome, and certainly in the meantime any contributions, recommendations or votes would be appreciated.

 #Dependencies
 * Boost.MSM.
 This excellent header-only state machine library is used extensively to simplify logic processing for inputs and controls.